My Approach To Family Law

-During my first few years of practice, I was dismayed to see families battling in court and judges delivering verdicts with very little information to go on.
-Instead of searching for mutual solutions, clients and their attorneys were fighting to "win".
+During my first few years of practice, I was disheartened to see families battling in court as their first resort.
+Instead of searching for mutual solutions at the settlement table, clients and their attorneys were fighting to "win".
 This approach invariably cost the client and their family a lot of money and heartache.

 I no longer take disputes to court.
-I now help clients build workable agreements instead of tearing down relationships.
-I know it is possible to help clients restructure their lives and create the future they want without destroying their family or themselves in the process.
+I now help clients build workable agreements.
+I know it is possible to help clients restructure their lives and create the future they want without always resorting to court.
 I know this because I see it every day.
 When clients use mediation and collaborative methods to solve problems, they preserve relationships, stay out of court, and protect their children from family conflict.

 Some additional benefits include: